Terreii/use-pouchdb/docs/api/use-pouch.md

 ## Parameters

-1. `databaseName?: string` - Select the database by it's name/key.
+1. `databaseName?: string` - Select the database by its name/key.
 The special key `"_default"` selects the _default database_.
 Defaults to `"_default"`.

 ## Result